dolphinsUnderMoon/Rho/README.md

 The mlp.py builds the MLP model in Keras and trains it.
 The trained model stored in directory "model".

-The test.py just inference a random selection from testing dataset.
+The test.py just inferences a random selection from testing dataset.